Dyson V11 Torque Drive vs. Outsize

 All Dyson cord-free products need TLC to function at their peak for years.
 Here is the list of components you need to maintain.

-- Brush roll: While both variants resist tangles well, it’s better to check these components occasionally for any hair or dust bunnies wrapping on them.
+3. Brush roll: While both variants resist tangles well, it’s best to check these components occasionally for any hair or dust bunnies that may be wrapped around them.
 The Outsize has an updated design, with a release latch that users pull to unlock and pull out the brush.

-- Cyclones: Not a regular maintenance task, but if you’re planning on keeping this vacuum for the long haul, it’s something to consider doing as dust will accumulate in these areas.
-This process takes several steps and will require Torx tools to do it correctly.
+4. Cyclones: Not a regular maintenance task, but if you’re planning to keep this vacuum for the long haul, it’s worth considering, as dust will accumulate in these areas.
+This process takes several steps and requires Torx tools to be done correctly.

 Tools Out of the Box